InstaHide's Sample Complexity When Mixing Two Private Images: Introduction

 \subsection{Our result}

-\cite{csz20} formulates the {\instahide} attack problem as a recovery problem that given sample access to oracle that can generate as much as {\instahide} images you want, there are two goals : 1) sample complexity, minimize the number {\instahide} images being used, 2) running time, use those {\instahide} images to recover the original images as fast as possible.
+\cite{csz20} formulates the {\instahide} attack problem as a recovery problem that given sample access to an oracle that can generate as many as {\instahide} images you want, there are two goals: 1) sample complexity, minimize the number {\instahide} images that are being used, 2) running time, use those {\instahide} images to recover the original images as fast as possible.